Materials

 Main Menu

-Roof Maintenance: A Basic Checklist
+Roof Inspection & Maintenance: A Basic Checklist

 Once on the roof, check for loose or broken shingles, nails that have popped up and any debris, such as tree branches.
 Nails can be hammered back into place and debris removed.
 Any broken shingles can be replaced and should be secured with nails and roofing adhesive.
 Loose shingles that are still in good shape can be treated in the same manner.